igodlab/igodlab-site/content/learning/computing-systems/03-digital-logic-structures.md

 ---

 - 3.51 We have learned that we can write one bit of information with a logic circuit called a transparent latch and that the bit written is available to be read almost immediately after being written.
 Sometimes it is useful to be able to store a bit but not be able to read the value of that bit until the next cycle.
-An example of a logic circuit . that has this property is a `___`.
+An example of a logic circuit that has this property is a $\text{\_\_\_\_\_\_}$.

 *Ans.-*